VFEM: Visual Feature Empowered Multivariate Time Series Forecasting with Cross-Modal Fusion: Experiments

-To further analyze the contribution of each module to the predictive performance of VIFO, we conducted ablation experiments as shown in \Cref{tab:ablation_result}, which examine the impact of with or without each of those two modality processing modules and the projection layer on performance.
-From the results, the absence of any module leads to a decrease in the predictive performance of the model, among which the visual module has a relatively greater impact on the forecasting of long-term time series.
-In addition, the added projection layer can better align information from the two modalities, facilitating subsequent cross-modal information fusion, and thus enhancing predictive performance.
+To analyze the contribution of each module to the predictive performance of VFEM, we conducted ablation experiments as shown in \Cref{tab:ablation_result}, which examine the impact of each modality processing module and the projection layer.
+From the results, the absence of any module leads to a decrease in performance, among which the visual module has a relatively greater impact on long-term forecasting.
+The projection layer also helps align information from the two modalities, facilitating cross-modal fusion.